shakacode/react_on_rails/README.md

 You may want different initialization for your server-rendered components.
 For example, if you have an animation that runs when a component is displayed, you might need to turn that off when server rendering.
 However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
 So code that required a different server bundle previously may no longer require this!

 If you want different code to run, you'd set up a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

-#### Generator Functions
-Why would you create a function that returns a React component?
-For example, you may want the ability to use the passed-in props to initialize a redux store or set up react-router.
-Or you may want to return different components depending on what's in the props.
-ReactOnRails will automatically detect a registered generator function.

-Another reason to use a generator function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
-You can do this by returning an object with the following shape: { renderedHtml, redirectLocation, error }.

-For server rendering, if you wish to return multiple HTML strings from a generator function, you may return an Object from your generator function with a single top level property of `renderedHtml`.
-Inside this Object, place a key called `componentHtml`, along with any other needed keys.
-An example scenario of this is when you are using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
-Your Ruby code will get this Object as a Hash containing keys componentHtml and any other custom keys that you added:
-{ renderedHtml: { componentHtml, customKey1, customKey2} }

 #### Renderer Functions
 A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
 Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to render a React component into the dom.
 Why would you want to call `ReactDOM.render` yourself?
 One possible use case is [code splitting](./docs/additional-reading/code-splitting.md).